 - A 250-pound maximum weight capacity makes it unsuitable for larger persons.

-5. Sunny Health & Fitness SF-RW1205 – Best Home Rowing Machine On a Budget
+5. Sunny Health & Fitness SF-RW1205 – Best Value Rowing Machine

 If you’re looking for a no-frills piece of equipment, this could prove to be the best home rowing machine.